matiaspl/LinkPi-ENCx/README.md

 The base software is shared among whole line of Link Pi encoders, so ENC-Tiny (TinyENC1), ENC1, ENC1V2, ENC2, ENC5, ENC9 and ENCSH (and TBS) have the same ups and downs.

-UPDATE 8.04.2022: by the looks of it TinyENC1 seems to actually have a bit different firmware with no telnet/ssh access enabled by default.
+**UPDATE 8.04.2022**: by the looks of it TinyENC1 seems to actually have a bit different firmware with no telnet/ssh access enabled by default.
 If anyone's interested in getting inside those boxes consider donating one or sending me the recovery firmware.

 ## Personal disclaimer